RolandWarburton/nodeTidbits/static-site-generator/README.md

-# Express and Webpack Boilerplate App
+# SSG Webpack Boilerplate App
 Building modern websites that are fast ⚡

 This is an experiment in creating websites that are compiled with modern bundlers like webpack,